- Member Center

-Ned is a lawyer and senior counsel in the New York office of Akin Gump Strauss Hauer & Feld, LLP, where he concentrates his practice on heading up and supporting a variety of complex transactions where Intellectual Property is a driving force.
-Ned's practice is "technology agnostic," and he regularly structures complex transactions across virtually all fields and industries that the firm services, from telecommunications, to oil and gas production, biotechnology, software, semiconductors and nanotechnology.
-Prior to joining Akin Gump, Ned served as Senior Vice President and General Counsel of Axeda Systems, Inc. and of Ravisent Technologies, Inc., each a publicly held software company.
+Ned is a lawyer in the Philadelphia office of Akin Gump Strauss Hauer & Feld LLP, where he focuses on structuring and negotiating complex transactions where Intellectual Property is a driving force.
+Ned's practice is technology agnostic, and he represents clients in domestic and cross-border deals across a variety of industries, including software, semiconductors, telecommunications, oil and gas production, solar energy, pharmaceuticals, nanotechnology and consumer products.
+Prior to joining Akin Gump, Ned served as Senior Vice President and General Counsel of Axeda Systems, Inc. (formerly Ravisent Technologies, Inc.), a publicly held software company.
 Prior to going in-house, Ned was in private practice as an intellectual property and corporate attorney.

-Prior to joining Rockwell Collins, Bill was co-founder and VP of Program Management at MeshNetworks, a wireless startup company established to commercialize ITT’s novel communication technology.
+Prior to joining Rockwell Collins, Mr. Elkington was co-founder and VP of Program Management at MeshNetworks, a wireless startup company established to commercialize ITT’s novel communications technology.
 MeshNetworks was sold to Motorola in 2004.
-Prior to joining MeshNetworks, Bill held positions in IP management, technology marketing, strategic and operations planning, and program management in ITT’s Aerospace/Communications Division (A/CD) and GE R&D organizations.
+Prior to joining MeshNetworks, he held positions in IP management, technology marketing, strategic and operations planning, and program management in ITT’s Aerospace/Communications Division (A/CD) and General Electric R&D organizations.

 Bob is the President of Held Intellectual Property, LLC, and recently worked for TeleCommunication Systems, Inc. (TCS) in Annapolis, Maryland as the Vice President, Intellectual Asset Management, responsible for the strategic management and monetization of TCS’s IP portfolio.
-In this role Bob has the overall business responsibility for all IP activities including capture, management, monetization, and profit & loss.
+All assets of TCS were acquired in February 2016.
 Immediately prior to joining TCS, Bob worked for Northrop Grumman Corporation, Electronic Systems Sector from 2003-2011 as the Director of the Intellectual Property & Strategic Technology Agreements business unit; and from 1998-2003 he worked at the IP firm British Technology Group (BTG) International.

 Rachel is Senior Assistant General Counsel for Purdue Pharma L.P. in Stamford, Connecticut.
 She manages patent litigation, primarily Hatch-Waxman cases, and settlements of patent litigation.
 She also is involved with IP licensing.
 After law school, Rachel went directly in house to Purdue.
 At the beginning of her career, her work was focused on licensing agreements to support Purdue’s discovery research and other research groups, including licensing agreements with universities.

 In 1999, Rachel received her B.S. in Chemistry with a minor in Management (concentrating on Entrepreneurship) from Rensselaer Polytechnic Institute.
 She attended Chicago-Kent College of Law in its Honors Scholars program and received a J.D. with a certificate in Intellectual Property in 2002.
-She is admitted to practice in the states of Connecticut and New York and the United States Patent and Trademark Office.
+She is admitted to practice in the states of Connecticut and New York and the USPTO.